Information about Isopropamide

-How it works
+How Isopropamide works

 Isopropamide Iodide are a class of medication that inhibit parasympathetic nerve impulses by selectively blocking the binding of the neurotransmitter acetylcholine to its receptor in nerve cells.
 The nerve fibers of the parasympathetic system are responsible for the involuntary movements of smooth muscles present in the gastrointestinal tract.
-Inhibition here decreases acidity and motility, aiding in the treatment of gastrointestinal disorders
+Inhibition here decreases acidity and motility, aiding in the treatment of gastrointestinal disorders.

-Common side effects
+Common side effects of Isopropamide